Winael/LXC-LXC-1.0/_sources/en/lxc-1-0-your-second-container.rst

    p1      RUNNING  10.0.3.128  2607:f2c0:f00f:2751:216:3eff:feb1:4c7f  YES (ubuntu)
    p2      RUNNING  10.0.3.165  2607:f2c0:f00f:2751:216:3eff:fe3a:f1c1  YES

-Now you can also manually play with those containers using the “lxc-autostart” command which let’s you start/stop/kill/reboot any container marked with lxc.start.auto=1.
+Now you can also manually play with those containers using the ``lxc-autostart`` command which let’s you start/stop/kill/reboot any container marked with ``lxc.start.auto=1``.

 For example, you could do: